-This is the number of self-contained and non self-contained properties which at the end of the reporting year are not actively being re-let due to:
+This is the number of self-contained and non-self-contained properties which at the end of the reporting year are not actively being re-let due to:

-- properties are empty subject to an insurance claim being raised because of fire or flood damage; - properties are empty awaiting or undergoing major repairs/structural work (e.g. modernisation) during which
+- an insurance claim because of fire or flood damage; - awaiting or undergoing major repairs/structural work during

-- period it would be unsafe for them to be occupied. - houses are held for decanting tenants; - properties are empty and subject of a Governing Body/Sub-Committee/Council decision that they are not to be let because they are surplus to long-term requirements, or to be transferred, reconfigured or disposed of/demolished or are surplus to long term requirements.
+- which period it would be unsafe for it to be occupied; - houses are held for decanting tenants; - reasonable time taken to clear the house following a tenant's death: - keys being held by the Police to assist with their investigation - properties are empty and subject to a Governing Body/ Sub-Committee/Council decision that they are not to be let because they are to be transferred, reconfigured or disposed. of/demolished or are surplus to long term requirements.